praekelt/mote/docs/patterns.rst

 pattern in the variations directory of an existing pattern and it is made available as a variation, not a pattern.

-Referencing a pattern of variation
+Referencing a pattern or variation
 ----------------------------------

 Mote uses a dotted name notation to resolve patterns and variations by name.
 A